d3cker/ElectrumXDocker/README.md

 2) ElectrumX host machine

 ElectrumX in Docker requires some place to store its database.
-For this purpose volume should me mounted to the container.
+For this purpose a volume should me mounted to the container.
 Since the container runs as user with uid 1000 and gid 1000, the same ownership should be set on a folder.
 For example: